migueldeicaza/SwiftGodot/README.md

 The [SwiftGodotKick](https://github.com/EstevanBR/SwiftGodotKick) project can create a skeleton template GDExtension with Swift, as well as a standalone SwiftGodotKit project that can be used to quickly iterate on your game on MacOS.

+# Supported Platforms

+Currently, SwiftGodot can be used in projects targeting the iOS, Linux, macOS, or Windows platforms.
+It may be possible to target additional platforms, but testing for other platforms has not been completed and stability cannot be verified at this time.

+# Development Status

+SwiftGodot is built on the GDExtension framework, which is still in an [experimental](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/what_is_gdextension.html#differences-between-gdextension-and-c-modules) state, and consequently SwiftGodot is still in an experimental state.
+Compatibility may break in order to fix major bugs or include critical features.
+That being said, much of the Godot API surface has been implemented and SwiftGodot is suitable for use in small to mid size projects.

 # Consuming SwiftGodot